Changissnz/selfinterest/README.md

 burden from instance to next instance of time.
 The rationale goes, why entertain the "whole" as parts when the "whole" is what is before the eyes and what the eyes see and the brain thinks is the truth of reality for the individual?
-Only through the course of events can this thinking be challenged by the phenomena experienced that stipulate the controlling vitality of the ever-present underlying definitions.
+Only through the course of events can this thinking be challenged by the phenomena experienced that stipulate the controlling vitality of the ever-present underlying definitions; in the social context, the resolution term is "cultural sensitivity".